cristianoliveira/awesome4girls/README.md

   - [Linux Chix](https://en.wikipedia.org/wiki/LinuxChix)

     It is a women-oriented Linux community.
-It is designed to provide both technical and social support for women Linux users, although men are encouraged to help and contribute
+It is designed to provide both technical and social support for women Linux users, although men are encouraged to help and contribute.

   - [Ubuntu Women](http://wiki.ubuntu-women.org/)